Stop Killing Games: Political and organisational reaction

-UFC-Que Choisir, a French consumers group, have stated that "regarding The Crew [...] the information provided upstream, upon purchase and use of the game, is far too vague for an average consumer to be aware that they have simply acquired the right to play", and that they are considering to take the matter to court.
+UFC-Que Choisir, a French consumers group, have stated that "regarding The Crew ... the information provided upstream, upon purchase and use of the game, is far too vague for an average consumer to be aware that they have simply acquired the right to play", and that they are considering to take the matter to court.
+Maciej Gołębiewski, managing director of GOG Sp. z.o.o., called game preservation a "very complicated riddle", noting the difficulties of ownership, technical aspects and commercial viability, while opining that putting "too many barriers on game creators and what the end-of-life cycle looks like" may result in fewer games being made.
+Dino Patti, co-founder of Playdead, expressed his dislike towards online digital obsolescence, noting himself buying The Crew and never having the chance to play it, while stating that it's a step in the right direction.